aroberge/reeborg/trunk/docs/begin_py_en/better_repeat.rst

 .. note::

     This lesson covers some very advanced concepts.
-If you do not fully grasp them the first time around, you should feel free to continue with the other lessons.
+You may have to go through it more than once.
+Feel free to continue with other tutorials instead.

 You have seen how we can use our function ``repeat()`` to reduce the number of lines of code needed to accomplish the same thing.
 For